SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * with preview packages:
 bulk actions menu doesn't appear in MS Edge (breakpoints not hit), but works in chrome

+* custom part content picker, then collapsible rendered view of content and edit button
+* need to stop user from adding another occupation to a jp
+* add hardcoded esco numbers to import report
 * batch occupation label creation script
 * set commands page size for batching creates?: https://github.com/sebastienros/yessql/pull/228/files
 * new version of ContentManager.CreateAsync that takes collection contentitems?